datstartup/ubuntuopenbox/_posts/2019-12-18-better-font-LibreOffice-Linux.md

 ###2.
 Install Mac fonts:

-I found an artical here: ["Calibri and Cambria fonts for Mac"](https://www.rmtweb.co.uk/calibri-and-cambria-fonts-for-mac)
+I found an article here: ["Calibri and Cambria fonts for Mac"](https://www.rmtweb.co.uk/calibri-and-cambria-fonts-for-mac)

 I download the fonts to replace the ones I copied from Windows.

+I appriciate the author and the article so much!